 Are my lentils cooked through?

-30 minutes should be enough time to cook your lentils al dente, but not overdone or soft.
+30 minutes should be enough time to cook green or brown lentils al dente, but not overdone or soft.
 It’s okay if the lentils feel firmer than you’d expect, as they’ll also cook again in the oven.

 What if I don’t have a 12-inch ovenproof skillet?